Dentures are Prosthetic devices constructed to replace missing teeth.

-Dentures are also commonly celled dental plate or false teeth meaning the same.
+Dentures are also commonly called a dental plate or false teeth, meaning the same.

 Removable Partial Dentures are for patients who are missing SOME of their teeth on a particular arch.
 Complete Dentures or full dentures are worn by patients who are missing ALL of the teeth in a single arch (i.e the maxillary (upper) or mandibular (lower) arch).

-More recently, there has been a move in the practice to increase denture stability with implants.
+More recently, there has been a move to increase denture stability with implants.

-When implants are integrated into the treatment, the denture is now referred to as being an implant supported overdenture.
+When implants are integrated into the treatment, the denture is now referred to as being an implant-supported or implant-retained overdenture.

 Just like natural teeth, dentures need to be brushed daily to clean them from food deposits and plaque.

-Brushing helps prevent dentures from becoming permanently stained and keeps your mouth stay healthy.
+Brushing helps prevent dentures from becoming permanently stained and keeps your mouth healthy.